Z3TA/webide/plugin/readme.txt

 If you want scroll:auto, create a div with class "wrap".
 All "wrap" objects will be resized by editor.resize()

+Note: Function bound to keys need to return true or false!

 Making a parser
 ---------------